-Iron Fist has caused quite a controversy since the Netflix series announcement, what with the casting of a white male and — basically, that was it.
+Iron Fist has caused quite a controversy since the Netflix series announcement, with the casting of a white male and — basically, that was it.
 The main complaint against Iron Fist is that they cast a white male in the role.

-Some might be confused as to why, seeing as Danny Rand, a.k.a Iron Fist has always been a white male in the comics.
+Some you might be confused as to why, seeing as Danny Rand, a.k.a Iron Fist has always been a white male in the comics.
 So what exactly is the controversy?
 Before we can even attempt to debunk the issue, we need to look at both sides and the argument.

 Here Is Why Some People Are Angry, And Some People Are Not

 People were very angry when the casting of Game of Thrones actor Finn Jones as the titular hero was announced.
 With many people crying whitewashing in regards to a lot of other recent casting controversies, this was not the case.
 Instead, the claim was made that Marvel owed it to the Asian community to turn their major martial arts hero, who has deep connections to Asian culture, into an Asian American.

 So the problem wasn’t whitewashing; people felt that because Iron Fist is a martial arts character and is connected to Asian culture, he should be Asian.
 We also have to acknowledge that the idea of cultural appropriation has been a hot topic in the US.

 Cultural Appropriation Definition: the act of taking or using things from a culture that is not your own, especially without showing that you understand or respect this culture

 Just to define what counts as cultural appropriation and what doesn’t is a minefield.
 Some have very strict rules regarding the topic, believing that adapting aspects of a culture you aren’t born into is an insult to the people of the culture because you take the good of the culture without the bad.